 The human body is made of cells and other molecular components.
 These components freely interact and react with other molecules that enter the body, and therefore, reactions take place.
 Free radicals in the collection are known to cause chain reactions by eliminating an electron from the nearest stable molecule.

 This occurs as the free radical tries to gain stability.
 The molecule, from which an electron is eliminated, becomes a free radical itself.
 Hence, free radicals cause an endless chain of reactions that can eventually disrupt a living cell.

 For instance, raspberries contain an antioxidant known as ellagic acid.
-A cup of juiced raspberries in the diet plays a huge role in one’s good health and well-being due to its high antioxidant value.
+A cup of juiced raspberries in the diet plays a massive role in one’s good health and well-being due to its high antioxidant value.
 Raspberries also have high phenol and anthocyanin levels that have been attributed to having anti-cancer benefits.

 They also help to curb symptoms caused by inflammation.
-Blueberries also contain high levels of anthocyanin and drinking a cup of blueberry juice would therefore reduce inflammation symptoms in the body as well.
+Blueberries also contain high levels of anthocyanin and drinking a cup of blueberry juice would, therefore, reduce inflammation symptoms in the body as well.
 Cranberries also fall in the category of fruits and berries with high antioxidant levels.